zentures/sequence/README.md

   $ GOMAXPROCS=2 ./sequence bench -p ../../patterns/asa.txt -i ../../data/allasa.log -w 2
   Parsed 234815 messages in 1.56 secs, ~ 150769.68 msgs/sec

+  $ GOMAXPROCS=2 ./sequence bench -d ../patterns -i ../data/asasshsudo.log -w 2
+  Parsed 447745 messages in 2.52 secs, ~ 177875.94 msgs/sec
 ```

+### Limitations

+* `sequence` does not handle multi-line logs.
+Each log message must appear as a single line.
+So if there's multi-line logs, they must be first be converted into a single line.
+* `sequence` has been only tested with a limited set of system (Linux, AIX, sudo, ssh, su, dhcp, etc etc), network (ASA, PIX, Neoteris, CheckPoint, Juniper Firewall) and infrastructure application (apache, bluecoat, etc) logs.
+If you have a set of logs you would like me to test out, please feel free to [open an issue](https://github.com/strace/sequence/issues) and we can arrange a way for me to download and test your logs.

 ### Documentation